polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 ### Workflows

-This feature of Hyperlambda's task scheduler allows you to create, decorate, and persist a _"function invocation"_, contrary to persisting a function itself, which of course is useful for long lasting transactions, and having triggers occurring in your system as a response to something else occurring.
+The task scheduler's ability to automate task administration allows you to create, decorate, and persist a _"function invocation"_, contrary to persisting a function itself, which of course is useful for long lasting transactions, and having triggers occurring in your system as a response to something else occurring.
 For instance, imagine a registration form, where once the user has confirmed his or her email address, some piece of logic should be executed.
 An example could be as follows.